 From fifth favorite to most favorite:

 5. Their final, wordless goodbye in Graduation Day, Part 2.
 OK, so it's telling that I have their break-up on this list, but seriously, I like this scene.
-Angel tells Buffy he's not saying goodbye - in keeping with his frequently paternalistic attitude towards their relationship, in keeping with the Bangel angst dating back to S1 that they have to stay away from each other due to the impossibility of the love making any interactions much too painful and much too tempted.
+Angel tells Buffy he's not saying goodbye - in keeping with his frequently paternalistic attitude towards their relationship, in keeping with the Bangel angst dating back to S1 that they have to stay away from each other due to the impossibility of their love making any interactions much too painful and much too tempting.
 But he can't resist.
 And Angel is on the taciturn side, so his goodbye is wordless.
 Wordless and distant, no talking or touching.

 4. Possessed by ghosts in I Only Have Eyes for You.
 The gender-swap, the intensity of Buffy's playing of James.
 I have a lot of issues with Grace apologizing to the kid who threatened her with a loaded gun, but still the compare and contrast between Buffy/Angel and Grace/James is fascinating - especially in terms of Buffy's guilt and perception of herself.
 And the hint that maybe, maybe Angel does still have love for Buffy in his heart.

 3. Their cemetery scene in Forever.
 This is the only scene that Mylie (the Bangel shipper who made the post I linked above) and I both have on our lists. *Points to icon* One of the differences between dating-Angel-Buffy and post-breakup-Buffy is that the latter actually can interact with Angel on an equal level - she's not a little girl any more.
 (Forever bitter than Angel stalked and slept with a teenage girl and then dumped her for her own good when she was finally old enough to be considered an adult and, y'know, consent to sex).
 One of the dynamics of teenage Buffy's interactions with Angel was that she (thought she) could be a little girl around him, instead of a slayer weighed down by responsibilities or the oldest child of a single mother.
 In Forever, we see that she feels like she can open up to him about how overwhelmed she is, and accepts his comfort and reassurance.
 Ironically, the kind of thing she never felt comfortable doing with Riley.
 But there's a different feel to how Forever Buffy interacts with Angel compared to high school Buffy.
 S5 Buffy isn't as naïve - and when she asks Angel if he could stay "forever", she knows it's a fantasy - unlike Bad Eggs Buffy who saw only Angel in her future.
-As I've said previously, later seasons Buffy understands that there is an element of fantasy to her relationship that teenage Buffy didn't get.
+As I've said previously, later seasons Buffy understands that there is an element of fantasy to their relationship that teenage Buffy didn't get.

 2. The reveal of what Angel did to Drusilla in Lie to Me.
 Buffy insists she can take the truth - she has no idea.
 Angel's past is horrifying, and when Buffy says she's not sure if she can trust him she doesn't get how little she really can.
 Even as late as Enemies and Earshot Buffy chooses to focus on her jealousy of Angel's connection to Faith over the possibility that Angel and Angelus might be the same.
 In Angel's speech there's foreshadowing to what he will do to Buffy - even a hint of how creepy their relationship is now.
 But Buffy doesn't know.
 Hearing Angel talk about Drusilla upsets her, but it will be nothing compared to the reality of meeting an obsessed and soulless Angel.